nagh1l1/PersonalPortfolio/ai-chat.md

-# AI Chat Log – SITE1101 Portfolio Project

-This file documents the interaction with AI tools during the development of the personal portfolio website.

-## Topics discussed
-- Creating a static portfolio website using HTML, CSS, and JavaScript
-- Structuring files for a university assignment
-- Designing responsive layouts
-- Updating content for Home, About, Projects
-- Applying a white-themed design
-- Fixing layout issues (footer, spacing, images)
-- Using Git, GitHub, and GitHub Pages

-## Purpose
-The AI assistant was used as a learning and guidance tool to help understand front-end development concepts and complete the assignment requirements.

-## Student
-Ruhay Naghili
-ADA University
-SITE1101 – Individual Project
 Excellent offer!
 Yes, clearing up all the confusion and starting from scratch, but in a more organized way, is the most correct decision.
 This way, you will both get used to it, and all files will be in their proper place.
 I will explain everything you need step by step in simple language.
 We will work based on the project instructions (the PDF file you sent).
 🔄 Part 1: Cleanup and New Beginning